ngageoint/mage-server/docker/README.md

 ```bash
 $ docker rmi mage-server:develop
 ```
-Another consequence of building the images using the `MAGE_VER=xxx docker-compose build` syntax is that you must then supply the same `MAGE_VER=xxx` value when you run the subsequent `docker-compose up -d` command.
+Another consequence of building the images using the `MAGE_VERSION=xxx docker-compose build` syntax is that you must then supply the same `MAGE_VERSION=xxx` value when you run the subsequent `docker-compose up -d` command.
 Otherwise, `docker-compose` will rebuild the `mage-server` image with the version the Compose file defines if it differs from the one you specified on the command line, and run a container with that version instead.